About This Resource

 craving a substance (feeling like you have to have it)

-feeling out of control of how much or how often you use a substance
+feeling out of control over how much or how often you use a substance

 feeling a compulsion (urge) to use a substance